chang55245/onnx-model-staticalize/README.md

 - protobuf             6.33.0

 # Step 1
-Use the ONNX Runtime to rewrite the model with correct OPs; directly using Qwen3 will cause ONNX-MLIR errors.
+Use the ONNX Runtime to rewrite the model with correct OPs; directly using models from Huggingface will cause ONNX-MLIR errors.

 run
 - python -m onnxruntime.tools.symbolic_shape_infer --input /your/path/to/Qwen3-0.6B-ONNX/onnx/model_int8.onnx --output model_static.onnx --auto_merge --save_as_external_data --external_data_size_threshold 1024